damonallison/swift-fundamentals/README.md

 # Swift Fundamentals #

-Every programming language has an idomatic style and set of library features that are "core" to its understanding.
-To become truly proficient in any language, you must understand these idioms and core libaries.
+Every programming language has an idiomatic style and set of library features that are "core" to its understanding.
+To become truly proficient in any language, you must understand these idioms and core libraries.

 This repo will show you this "core" set of swift features.
 This `README` describes at a very high level the highlights and main points